To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 We’re all fans of ditching the plastic when we can, so pack your reusable water bottle, as the tap water in Scotland has a 99.89% pass rate (as of January 2023).

-One of the most important things I can stress in this Scotland Travel Guide is the Land Reform Act of 2003, which essentially ensures that (with a few exceptions) you can pretty much go anywhere on land or water within Scotland.
 This is provided you use the right reasonably and responsibly.
-You have to stay a decent distance away from people’s homes, and you can’t go tramping through gardens or crops, and you can’t use motorised vehicles, but feel free to camp, walk, bike and picnic at your heart’s content outside these rules.
+You have to stay a decent distance away from people’s homes, and you can’t go tramping through gardens or crops, and you can’t use motorized vehicles, but feel free to camp, walk, bike, and picnic at your heart’s content outside these rules.

 The modern game of golf was invented in 15th century Scotland, and the Scots haven’t stopped since.
-In 2022 the Open was held at St. Andrew’s Golf Course, and the country holds many world renowned golf courses.
+In 2022 the Open was held at St. Andrew’s Golf Course, and the country holds many world-renowned golf courses.

-If you are looking for an off-the-beaten path adventure, consider renting yourself a classic car and driving the NC500.
+If you are looking for an off-the-beaten-path adventure, consider renting yourself a classic car and driving the NC500.
 The views are stunning and the roads are wild, it’s truly an experience like none other.
-No Scotland Travel Guide would be complete without mentioning this EPIC road trip,and soon it will have it’s own blog post, so stay tuned!
+No Scotland Travel Guide would be complete without mentioning this EPIC road trip, and soon it will have its own blog post, so stay tuned!

 Before you go I HIGHLY suggest purchasing travel insurance!
 If 2020-2022 taught us anything, it’s that we know NOTHING!
 Everything can change in a second.